Large Scale Limit of the Observed Galaxy Power Spectrum

 \textbf{Acknowledgements--} We thank Oliver Philcox for comments on an earlier version of the draft.
-EC would like to thank Marko Simonovic for discussion on the squeezed limit of the CMB bispectrum.
+E.C. would like to thank Marko Simonovic for discussion on the squeezed limit of the CMB bispectrum.